outerbounds/nbdoc/README.md

     usage: nbdoc_build [-h] [--srcdir SRCDIR] [--force_all FORCE_ALL]
                        [--n_workers N_WORKERS] [--pause PAUSE]

-    Build the documentation by converting notebooks matching `fname` to html
+    Build the documentation by converting notebooks in `srcdir` to markdown

     optional arguments:
       -h, --help             show this help message and exit